-In accordance with ESA 2010 and form 9005HK1, the recording date for dividend income and expenses in form 9008 is the date they are declared.
+In accordance with ESA 2010, the recording date for dividend income and expenses is the date they are declared.
 The same applies to interim dividends: here, too, the recording date is the date the dividends are declared (ex-dividend date), rather than the date they are paid out or the period to which they relate.
 Declared dividends on resident and non-resident participating interests must also be recorded as dividend income here.
 If the declaration date is unknown, dividend income may be recorded on the date of receipt.